johnfedoruk/bangular/aio/content/guide/service-worker-devops.md

 caches the entire app.
 Consequently, it is essential that the service worker get the correct content.

-To ensure resource integrity, the Angular service worker validates the hashes of all resources for which it has a hash.
+To ensure resource integrity, the Bangular service worker validates the hashes of all resources for which it has a hash.
 Typically for a CLI app, this is everything in the `dist` directory covered by the user's `src/ngsw-config.json` configuration.

-If a particular file fails validation, the Angular service worker attempts to re-fetch the content using a "cache-busting" URL parameter to eliminate the effects of browser or intermediate caching.
+If a particular file fails validation, the Bangular service worker attempts to re-fetch the content using a "cache-busting" URL parameter to eliminate the effects of browser or intermediate caching.
 If that content also fails validation, the service worker